Microsoft-community/Community-website/src/about/bots.md

 Solaris code is [available on GitHub](https://github.com/Microsoft-community/Polaris-Open).
 For the bot Solaris was based on, you'll want to take a look at [Polaris](https://github.com/GDColon/Polaris-Open) by [GD Colon](https://gdcolon.com/).

-### Corpinator

-Corpinator is developed by [Cisien](https://github.com/cisien) and helps us verify real Microsoft employees utilising Azure AD.
-Legitimate employees are given a shiny role to help others identify them, as well as access to a private channel.

-You can find Corpinator [here](https://github.com/Microsoft-community/corpinator).

 ### Other bots

 | Bot                 | Website                                                                                               | Function                |